 Tuition and fee charges are assessed automatically based on student course registration.
 Every course section has a bill code that controls tuition billing and related revenue accounting.
 Some course sections may have a fee code that drives course fee assessments.
 Course fees may include lab fees and program fees.
 Course fees are non-refundable unless otherwise indicated.

 Educational departments that set up courses in the Jenzabar CX system should always leave the bill code blank, so Bursar Office processes can accurately manage these codes.
-The Billing Coordinator, currently Nancy Bender, should be notified of any new course set-up that does not follow prior term course standards.
+The billing coordinator should be notified of any new course set-up that does not follow prior term course standards.

 Capsim Simulation Fees

 A $99 Capsim fee may be charged as a course lab fee for a Capsim program provided with online business capstone courses.
-Capsim creates and supports business simulations including Foundation, Business Simulation, and Comp-XMR for higher education and corporate training.
-Additional information about Capsim services is available on the Capsim website at www.capsim.com.
-Webster University started utilizing a new enhanced version of the capstone material effective in fall 2012 that is tailored to Webster University.
-Questions about this fee should be directed to Doug O'Bannon, Chair of the Business Department.
+Capsim creates and supports business simulations including Foundation, Business Simulation and Comp-XMR for higher education and corporate training.
+Additional information about Capsim services is available on the Capsim website .
+Webster University uses a new enhanced version of the capstone material that is tailored to Webster University.
+Questions about this fee should be directed to Doug O'Bannon, chair of the Business Department.